The government has announced plans to prorogue Parliament ahead of the Queen’s Speech on 14 October in its latest bid to prevent MPs blocking no deal.

-SNP MP Joanna Cherry has confirmed that she has spoken to her legal team about speeding up the action in the Scottish courts to stop Boris Johnson shutting down parliament, which was due to be heard of 6 September.
+SNP MP Joanna Cherry has confirmed that she has spoken to her legal team about speeding up the action in the Scottish courts to stop Boris Johnson shutting down parliament, which was due to be heard on 6 September.

 Pundits believe the SNP is on the verge of winning the seat, which the Lib Dems have held comfortably since the first Scottish parliament elections in 1999.

-However, the DUP, which props up the Conservative government, has supported the decision to prorogue parliament.
+The DUP, which props up the Conservative government, has supported the decision to prorogue parliament.

 The party’s leader, Arlene Foster, said that it had been the longest parliamentary session in the Union of England and Scotland since 1707.